Bryukh/checkio-articles/brackets.md

 ## Fython

-I'm not sure why did [@astynax84](http://www.checkio.org/user/astynax84/) placed "Fython" in [technically oneliner solution][astyx-fython].
+I'm not sure why [@astynax84](http://www.checkio.org/user/astynax84/) placed "Fython" in [technically oneliner solution][astyx-fython].
-Yes, this is a oneliner, but it's reintended for "readability".
+Yes, this is a oneliner, but it's been indented for "readability".

 ```python
 checkio = lambda s: reduce(lambda (f, stk), x: